cpoff/jamdocs2/docs/design-components.md

 ## Style guide

-The style guide will reflect design specifications in CSS/HTML format.
-Kristin will also produce the CSS assets and circulated amongst internal stakeholders.
+This portion of the site will eventually reflect the style guide and specifications in CSS/HTML format.
+Kristin will produce the CSS assets.

 ## Components

-The Alert Module entry coming up next is a reflection of how this will be displayed on this site.
+Curt will produce the HTML assets that the CSS will style.
+The CSS code for each of those components will be housed in this section.
+The Alert Module entry coming up next - and the rest of the placeholder text here - is a reflection of how this will be displayed on this site.

 ### Alert module